Treatments vary depending on the specific type of lymphoma, and other factors such as the patient’s age, overall health and prior therapy.

 ASCT in AIDS-related Lymphoma and Hodgkin Lymphoma

-At City of Hope, patients with AIDS-related lymphoma and Hodgkin lymphoma are sometimes candidates for ASCT and the results of treatment at City of Hope are excellent.
+At City of Hope, patients with AIDS-related lymphoma and Hodgkin lymphoma are sometimes candidates for ASCT, and results have been excellent.
 We are also conducting studies of autologous stem cells that have been genetically engineered to provide additional resistance to HIV infection in patients undergoing ASCT.
-This approach is being studied here at City of Hope to help improve the control of the virus after transplant.
+This approach is being studied at City of Hope to help improve the control of the virus after transplant.

 In certain situations, a patient’s lymphoma is very advanced, and the blood or bone marrow is extensively involved.
-In these cases, an allogeneic transplant strategy is preferred, using stem cells from a matched donor, using related, unrelated or cord blood.
+In these cases, an allogeneic transplant strategy is preferred, using stem cells from a matched donor or cord blood.

 In allogeneic transplants, the donor is preferably a sibling.
 Alternatively, a matched unrelated donor (MUD) who has a similar genetic type may be used.
 In fact, 45 percent of all allogeneic transplants at City of Hope come from volunteer donors who are unrelated to the patient.